thestonewell/tr-hibiscus-java/README.md

 - Chronological sorting of transactions (oldest first)
 - Parallel processing of transaction details for better performance
 - Rolling log files with configurable log levels (verbose, debug)

+## Open items

+- re-enable **Legacy Transactions**: Order type, asset details, ISIN, shares, prices, fees
+- export that documents are available
+- actually download the pdfs (and ideally rename them from pbxyz.pdf to include details like asset information in the filename)

 ## Prerequisites